SHK2805/computer_vision_projects_1/split_channel_rgb/README.md

 * Reads the frames
 * Splits the frames into R G B channels
 * Stacks the frames with the original frame into 4 sub-windows
-* Shows all the frames in a single window with two-channel frames on top and two-channel frames in the bottom
+* Shows all the frames in a single window with two-channel frames on top and two-channel frames on the bottom